 Treaties Recognition Week: First Week in November

-“The Treaties Recognition Week Act, 2016 introduced and passed with the support of all parties today, designates the first week of November each year as Treaties Recognition Week.
-The first legislation of its kind in Canada, Treaties Recognition Week will provide a recurring opportunity for teachers to plan learning activities about treaties during the school year and will help promote awareness of treaties in the broader public.
+“The Treaties Recognition Week Act, 2016 is the first legislation of its kind in Canada.
+Treaties Recognition Week will provide a recurring opportunity for teachers to plan learning activities about treaties during the school year.

 Treaties Recognition Week is one of many steps on Ontario’s journey of healing and reconciliation with Indigenous peoples.
 It reflects Ontario’s commitment to work with Indigenous partners, creating a better future for everyone in the province.” (news.ontario.ca, 2016)